pacman82/throttle/Readme.md

 * GET `/metrics:`: Metrics for prometheus
 * GET `/version`: Returns server version.

+#### Routes for managing peers and locks

+* `Post` `new_peer`: Creates a new peer.
+The body to this request must contain a human readable time duration with dimension in quotes.
+E.g.: `"expires_in": "5m"`, `"expires_in": "30s"` or `"expires_in": "12h"`.
+This is the time after which the peer is going to expire if not kept alive by prolonging its expiration time.
+Every lock acquired is always associated with a peer.
+If a peer expires, all locks are released.
+The request returns a random integer as peer id.
+* `Delete` `/peer/{id}`: Removes the peer, releasing all its locks in the process.
+Every call to `new_peer` should be matched by a call to this route, so other peers do not have to wait for this peer to expire in order to acquire locks to the same semaphores.
+* `Put` `/peer/{id}/{semaphore}`: Acquires lock to a semaphore for an existing peer.
+The body must contain the desired lock count.
+Throttle will answer either with `200 Ok` in case the lock could be acquired, or `202 Accepted` in case the lock can not be acquired until other peers release their lock.
+Specifying a lock count higher than the full count of the lock message or violating lock hierarchy will result in a `409 Conflict` error.
+Requesting a lock for an unknown semaphore or unknown peer is going to result in `400 Bad Request`.
+This request is idempotent, so acquiring locks can be repeated in case of a timeout, without risk of draining the semaphore.

 WIP document routes used to acquire / relaese / hold semaphores.

 ## Installation